Salouo/SUCS/README.md

-This is a report assinment.
+This is a report assignment.